jasoncchandra/DetectingDeception/README.md

 **1. Data Acquisition**:
    - The project begins with the acquisition of a labeled dataset containing news articles.
 The dataset is typically divided into two classes: "real" and "fake" news.

+   - The dataset will be found from kaggle: https://www.kaggle.com/competitions/fake-news

 **2. Data Preprocessing**:
    - The raw text data undergoes preprocessing steps, including text cleaning, tokenization, and stemming (or lemmatization).
 Special characters, numbers, and stopwords are removed to prepare the text for analysis.